 Even as the overall online food delivery space saw funding fall by 21% in 2019, the popularity of virtual kitchens only increased.
 They received nearly $520M in funding, up 12.5x compared to a year earlier.

-With Covid-19 forcing people to stay at home, demand for food delivery from these cloud kitchens is only going to increase.
-While many restaurants were unable to keep workers on payroll, some cloud kitchens in the US hired staff to keep up with demand: C3, a ghost kitchen subsidiary of SBE Entertainment Group, announced plans in April 2020 to hire 1,000 workers to run nearly 138 of these virtual kitchens by the end of 2020.
+With Covid-19 forcing people to stay at home, demand for food delivery from these cloud kitchens has increased.
+Even as many restaurants have been unable to keep workers on payroll, cloud kitchens in the US are hiring staff to keep up with demand.
+C3, a ghost kitchen subsidiary of SBE Entertainment Group, announced plans in April 2020 to hire 1,000 workers to run nearly 138 of these virtual kitchens by the end of 2020.